 If you are storing your smoker outdoors, make sure to but a protecting covering.

-Make sure to always keep your offset smoker free from any ashes or food drippings before storing.
+Make sure to always keep your offset grill free from any ashes or food drippings before storing.
 These are also the first items you need to check when doing your periodic thorough cleaning and maintenance check.

-Avoid scrubbing the metal components of the offset smoker as you may remove the protective paint.
+Avoid scrubbing the metal components of the offset grill as you may remove the protective paint.
 Without the paint, the metal will rust.
 Clean out all oily and smoky surfaces in the exterior of the smoker.

-If you notice rust in any part of your offset smoker, remove it immediately to prevent it from spreading.
-You can also give your offset smoker a new paint job if it so requires.
+If you notice rust in any part of your smoker, remove it immediately to prevent it from spreading.
+You can also give your smoker a new paint job if it so requires.
 Make sure to use heat resistant paint.

 When you ultimately need to make a choice, remember that the best offset smoker is one that is capable of evenly cooking while retaining most of the best flavors of meat.
 Look out for the features that will allow you to achieve these cooking goals.